Making Tax Digital: The Definitive Guide

 The introduction of Making Tax Digital is a good opportunity for businesses to review their current processes for record keeping.

 We’re certified advisors of leading software brands Xero and Quickbooks.
-There’s lots of advantages moving to online accounting software for your business going forward:
+There are lots of advantages to moving to online accounting software for your business going forward:

-• update your transactions every day.
-Stay on top of income, expenses and profits
+- to update your transactions every day.
+Stay on top of income, expenses and profits.

 Our clients already meet the requirements of Making Tax Digital.
 In the same way, we can ensure your business is compliant with the new MTD policies.

-If you have a question about anything you’ve read, make sure to get in touch.
+If you have a question about anything you’ve read, make sure to get in touch with our team of expert business accountants.